osrf/TSC-RMW-Reports/README.md

 ## 5.3 Discussion

-rmw_cyclonedds_cpp is missing a quality declaration making it difficult to perform an apples to apples comparison between the two.
+Cyclone DDS is missing a quality declaration making it difficult to perform an apples to apples comparison between the two.
 Under most of the categories for the parts that are documented each implementation are comparable.
 Despite this there is an appreciable difference as Cyclone DDS is currently declared as quality level 3, and Fast RTPS is rated as quality level 2.

 # <a id="Survey"></a> 6.
 User Survey Results